jxrge11/claude-better-responses-mcp/README.md

 > Improve Claude's coding responses with this MCP server
 > Turn raw prompts into strategic engineering blueprints — with your own intelligent advisor agent.

+## 🧠 What Is This?

+This is the **first open-source Claude MCP (Multi-Context Prompting) server** equipped with a **custom Software Engineering (SWE) Advisor Agent** that transforms vague prompts into **production-ready, scalable, and maintainable solutions**.

+Most LLMs respond immediately.
+This system slows Claude down — strategically.
+It inserts thinking steps like:

+- ✅ Requirements elicitation
+- ✅ Stakeholder simulation
+- ✅ Risk & performance analysis
+- ✅ Software architecture planning
+- ✅ Maintainability & scalability readiness

+> You’re not just getting code — you’re getting **engineering thought**.

 ## The Problem

 Claude and other AI assistants jump straight to implementation without strategic thinking: